-That’s why we openly communicate our findings in industry publications such as JMIR MHealth Uhealth, ACM Press, and Behaviour Therapy.
+That’s why we openly communicate our findings in industry publications such as JMIR MHealth Uhealth, ACM Press, and Behavior Therapy.

 For further details, access our full list of papers to date, or keep scrolling for a selection from our research team.

 Testing the use of a mental health and wellbeing app in a healthcare worker population

 The largest known study of its kind researching the use of a mental health and wellbeing app in a healthcare worker population has been published by the Institute of Psychiatry, Psychology & Neuroscience (IoPPN) at King's College London.
 This study reveals that the mental health and wellbeing of frontline NHS healthcare workers can be improved through the use of Koa Foundations.

 S. Gnanapragasam, S. Nishanth, R. Tinch-Taylor, H. R. Scott, S. Hegarty, E. S. Souliou, R. Bhundia, D. Lamb, D. Weston, N. Greenberg, I. Madan, S. Stevelink, R. Raine, B. Carter and S. Wessely.
 A multi-centre, England wide randomised controlled trial of the "Foundations" smartphone application in improving mental health and wellbeing in a healthcare worker population.
 British Journal of Psychiatry (2022): 1-18.